ibersanoMS/terraform-azure-template/README.md

 ## Credential Setup

 You will need a service principal that is scoped to either the subscription level or resource group level.
-This repository uses OIDC authentication for [Azure login](https://github.com/Azure/login).
-This method requires Federated Credentials for GitHub to deploy resource to Azure on your behalf.
+This repository uses [OIDC authentication](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/auth-oidc) for [Azure login](https://github.com/Azure/login).
+This method requires [Federated Credentials](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-federated-credentials) for GitHub to deploy resources to Azure on your behalf.
+Follow the steps below for setting them up in the portal or use the Azure CLI or PowerShell instructions in the provided link.

 Follow the steps below to setup:
 1. Navigate to your service principal in the Azure Portal